vsrinivas/fuchsia/development/sdk/standards.md

 Client libraries that need to perform asynchronous operations should depend on `libasync.a` and `libasync-default.so`.
-However, these libraries should not assume the client is using any specific implementation of `async_t*`.
-For example, these libraries should not assume the `async_t*` is actually implemented by `libasync-loop.a`.
-Libraries that require `async_get_default` to be populated should state that requirement in their documentation.
+However, these libraries should not assume the client is using any specific implementation of `async_dispatcher_t*`.
+For example, these libraries should not assume the `async_dispatcher_t*` is actually implemented by `libasync-loop.a`.
+Libraries that require `async_get_default_dispatcher` to be populated should state that requirement in their documentation.

 Precompiled libraries can have more extensive dependencies if those dependencies are hidden from their client.
 For example, a precompiled shared library should